MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/single-region-secure-virtual-wan-global-reach.md

 This scenario's hub has the following configuration:

-- The single-region network and a Virtual WAN has one hub.
+- The single-region network has a Virtual WAN instance and one hub.

 - The hub has an Azure Firewall instance deployed, which makes it a secure Virtual WAN hub.
 - The secure Virtual WAN hub has routing intent enabled.